maisiesadler53/Distributed_gol/README.md

 *Note: You are free to design your system as you see fit, however, we encourage you to primarily use channels rather than traditional synchronisation mechanisms (mutexes, semaphores, condition variables).*

-All test cases under `TestGol` should still pass.
+Test your code using `go test -v -run=TestGol`.
 You can use tracing to verify the correct number of workers was used this time.

 ### Step 3

 The lab sheets included the use of a timer.
 Now using a ticker, report the number of cells that are still alive *every 2 seconds*.
 To report the count use the `AliveCellsCount` event.

-All test cases under `TestAlive` should pass at this point.
+Test your code using `go test -v`.

 ### Step 4